devlimon/form/README.md

 php artisan key:generate
 ```

-configure smtp,rapidapikeys in .env and make sure you have internet connection as we have some third party apis. for now i have used demo credentials for easy check although its not a good practice. will remove those later pushes.
+configure smtp, rapidapikeys in .env and make sure you have internet connection in your device as we have some third party apis. for now i have used demo credentials for easy check although its not a good practice. will remove those in later pushes.

 run tests if everything is ok
 ```